gupta4327/AirbnbNYC_2019_Analysis-1/README.md

 # 🖥️ Technologies:
 ## 🛠️ Tools Used
-* Jupyter Notebook is used as IDE.
+* collabnotebook is used as IDE.
 * Pandas and NumPy are used for Data Manipulation & Pre-processing and Mathematical functions respectively.
 * Exploratory data analysis with the help of various library
 * For visualization of the plots, Matplotlib, Seaborn, Plotly are used.